 - You do not have a right to be transported for divorce hearings.
-Consider this when deciding whether or not you want to file for divorce while you are in. - Your spouse is required to serve you at the institution if they file for divorce and know you are there.
+However, most courts now allow testimony to be presented remotely via video conferencing like zoom if requested by motion.
+Consider this when deciding whether or not you want to file for divorce while you are in prison. - If a divorce is filed by your spouse after you are incarcerated, you should file a motion and request that you be allowed to participate in all hearings remotely.
+You should also do your best to get someone a friend, family member, adult child or your Power of Attorney to be at all hearings to help you understand what is happening, especially if you cannot attend the hearing. - Your spouse is required to serve you at the institution if they file for divorce and know you are there.
 If they do not know you are there, they can serve you by publication (through a newspaper).
-The only way to address a divorce that went forward without your knowledge if you know your spouse knew you were incarcerated is to prove to the Court your spouse knew where you were and did not have you properly served. - If a divorce is filed by your spouse after you are in, do your best to get someone a friend, family member, adult child or your Power of Attorney to be at all hearings, to file your motions and affidavits and to dispute any untruths the other side states in their documents or in hearings.
+The only way to address a divorce that went forward without your knowledge if you know your spouse knew you were incarcerated is to prove to the court your spouse knew where you were and did not have you properly served.